Medically reviewed by Drugs.com. Last updated on Sep 1, 2022.

 Prophylactic dosing should be started in anticipation of an influenza A outbreak and before or after contact with individuals with influenza A virus respiratory tract illness.

 Amantadine hydrochloride capsules should be continued daily for at least 10 days following a known exposure.
 If Amantadine is used chemoprophylactically in conjunction with inactivated influenza A virus vaccine until protective antibody responses develop, then it should be administered for 2 to 4 weeks after the vaccine has been given.
 When inactivated influenza A virus vaccine is unavailable or contraindicated, Amantadine hydrochloride capsules should be administered for the duration of known influenza A in the community because of repeated and unknown exposure.

 Treatment of influenza A virus illness should be started as soon as possible, preferably within 24 to 48 hours after onset of signs and symptoms, and should be continued for 24 to 48 hours after the disappearance of signs and symptoms.

 Dosage for Parkinsonism

 The usual dose of Amantadine hydrochloride capsules is 100 mg twice a day when used alone.
 Amantadine has an onset of action usually within 48 hours.

 The initial dose of Amantadine hydrochloride capsules is 100 mg daily for patients with serious associated medical illnesses or who are receiving high doses of other antiparkinson drugs.
 After one to several weeks at 100 mg once daily, the dose may be increased to 100 mg twice daily, if necessary.

 Occasionally, patients whose responses are not optimal with Amantadine hydrochloride capsules at 200 mg daily may benefit from an increase up to 400 mg daily in divided doses.
 However, such patients should be supervised closely by their physicians.

 Patients initially deriving benefit from Amantadine hydrochloride capsules not uncommonly experience a fall-off of effectiveness after a few months.
 Benefit may be regained by increasing the dose to 300 mg daily.
-Alternatively, temporary discontinuation of Amantadine hydrochloride capsules for several weeks, followed by reinitiation of the drug, may result in regaining benefit in some patients.
+Alternatively, temporary discontinuation of Amantadine Hydrochloride for several weeks, followed by reinitiation of the drug, may result in regaining benefit in some patients.
 A decision to use other antiparkinson drugs may be necessary.

 Dosage for Concomitant Therapy